-As MIER2 had shown perfect co-segregation in GLDUK, the WES data of GLDNOR:III.5 was scrutinised but no variants were found in MIER2 and the coverage was found to be of sufficient depth and quality.
-For good measure, GLDNOR:III.5 was also screened by Sanger sequencing for all exons of MIER2; still no variant was identified.
-Neither EPHB4 variants had been previously reported in public databases or in 900 in-house controls and it was therefore concluded that mutations in EPHB4 are the likely cause of the LRHF/GLD phenotype seen in these two families despite the variable expression observed.
+depth and quality.
+For good measure, GLD{NOR}:III.5 was also screened by Sanger sequencing for all exons of MIER2; still, no variant was identified.
+Neither EPHB4 variants had been previously reported in public databases or in 900 in-house controls, and it was therefore concluded that mutations in EPHB4 were the likely cause of the LRHF/GLD phenotype seen in these 2 families despite the variable expression observed.

-LRHF associated mutations lead to inactive EPHB4 kinase.
-EPHB4 binds the transmembrane ephrinB2.
-Binding of ephrinB2 to EPHB4 stimulates phosphorylation and activates downstream signalling cascades (7, 8).
-The two EPHB4 mutations (p.Arg739Glu and p.Ile782Ser) occur at highly conserved residues located in the tyrosine kinase domain of the EPHB4 protein (Supplemental Figure 2 and 3A).
+LRHF-associated mutations lead to inactive EPHB4 kinase.
+EPHB4 binds the transmembrane Ephrin B2.
+Binding of Ephrin B2 to EPHB4 stimulates phosphorylation and activates downstream signaling cascades (7, 8).
+The 2 EPHB4 mutations (p.Arg739Glu and p.Ile782Ser) occur at highly conserved residues located in the tyrosine kinase domain of the EPHB4 protein (Supplemental Figure 2 and Supplemental Figure 3A).
 Moreover, p.Arg739Glu is located within the catalytic loop HRD (His-Arg-Asp) motif, also highly conserved in many tyrosine kinases (Supplemental Figure 3B).
-To investigate the effect of the mutations identified in the patients with LRHF, corresponding expression constructs for wild-type (WT) and mutant proteins by site-directed mutagenesis were generated and analysed for their phosphorylation activity after transient transfection in HEK293T cells.
-The tyrosine phosphorylation levels of WT, p.Arg739Glu and p.Ile782Ser mutants were analysed by immunoprecipitation and western blotting with anti-EPHB4 and anti-phosphotyrosine specific antibodies.
-Mutant proteins showed no phosphorylation (Figure 3A), suggesting that both mutations alter EPHB4 signalling in patients with LRHF/GLD.
-To test the possibility that the mutations were interfering with the phosphorylation state of the WT protein, different ratios of WT and mutant proteins were co-transfected and phosphorylation of the receptor analysed as described above.
-Results showed no dominant negative effect, as phosphorylation of the total receptor decreased when increasing amounts of mutated receptor were co-transfected (Figure 3B).
-Furthermore, EphrinB2-dependent EPHB4 activation was evaluated in lymphatic endothelial cells (LECs) after expression of Myc-DDK tagged EPHB4.
-To distinguish phosphorylation levels of Myc-DDK tagged exogenous expressed WT and mutant EPHB4 from endogenous expressed WT EPHB4, an anti DDK antibody was used for the immunoprecipitation and isolation of only the overexpressed forms of Myc-DDK tagged EPHB4.
-EphrinB2 treatment increased phosphorylation level of WT Myc-DDK tagged EPHB4 but not mutant proteins (Figure 4), confirming the negative effect of both mutations on the receptor activity after ligand stimulation in LECs.
+To investigate the effect of the mutations identified in the patients with LRHF, corresponding expression constructs for WT and mutant proteins by site-directed mutagenesis were generated and analyzed for their phosphorylation activity after transient transfection in HEK293T cells.
+The tyrosine phosphorylation levels of WT, p.Arg739Glu, and p.Ile782Ser mutants were analyzed by immunoprecipitation and Western blotting with anti-EPHB4 and anti-p-tyrosine-specific antibodies.
+Mutant proteins showed no phosphorylation (Figure 3A), suggesting that both mutations alter EPHB4 signaling in patients with LRHF/GLD.
+To test the